This post contains affiliate links.

 If you ask 10 different gardeners that question, you will likely get 10 different answers.
 Who is right and who is wrong?
 I had a long-standing difference of opinion with a friend on the answer to this very question, and so I set out to get to the rocky (or not rocky) bottom of this!

-The myth is, gravel or rocks in the bottom of a plant pot will improve drainage.
+The myth is, that gravel or rocks in the bottom of a plant pot will improve drainage.
 This is false.

 Do not put rocks in the bottom of plant pots.
 Putting gravel or rocks in your plant pots with drainage holes does NOT improve drainage, it instead increases the water saturation zone that leads to root rot.
 There are exceptions, read on to learn when you can and when you should use rocks in the bottom of your planter.